raspberrypilearning/dancing-unicorn-rainbow/en/step_6.md

 ### Complete the Rainbow

-+ Add the rest of your LEDs, LED jumper wires, and transistors to the breadboard in a colour arrangement of your choice.
++ Add the rest of your LEDs, LED jumper wires, and resistors to the breadboard in a colour arrangement of your choice.

 Make sure to leave room for a button at the end.
 It will help to use the same colour jumper wire as your LED if you are using many different colours.